If you have no prior knowledge about trademark registration or anything to do with the trademarking process, you’re in the right place!

 Now, this may bring another question to mind if you’re offering a service, and that is: Can a non-tangible thing, such as a service, be trademarked?
 The answer is yes, but it’s actually called a “service mark.”
 The USPTO defines it as:

-“A service mark is a word, phrase, symbol, and/or design that identifies and distinguishes the source of a service rather than goods.”
+“A service mark is a word, phrase, symbol, and/or design element that identify and distinguishes the source of a service rather than goods.”

 What Can I Trademark?